d12frosted/elpa-mirror/melpa/elisp-format-readme.txt

 I can't ensure this package can perfect work with all situations.
 So please let me know if you have suggestion or bug.

-; Installation:

-Put elisp-format.el to your load-path.
-The load-path is usually ~/elisp/.
-It's set in your ~/.emacs like this:
-(add-to-list 'load-path (expand-file-name "~/elisp"))

-And the following to your ~/.emacs startup file.

-(require 'elisp-format)

-No need more.